Parallel implementation of CNOT$^{N}$ and C$_2$NOT$^2$ gates via homonuclear and heteronuclear F\"{o}rster interactions of Rydberg atoms: Fidelity of multiqubit entangled states

-In principle, it is also possible to consider asymmetric homonuclear interactions ($\left|n S,m S\right\rangle \rightarrow \left| n' P , m' P\right\rangle$) to achieve high-fidelity architectures.
-Due to complexity of choosing adequate interaction channels, this case will be considered in a further work.
+In principle, it is also possible to consider asymmetric homonuclear interactions ($\left|n S,m S\right\rangle \rightarrow \left| n' P , m' P\right\rangle$) to achieve high fidelities by reducing target-target interaction compared to control-target interaction.
+This case will be considered in a future work.